 I’ve spent many a Halloween night in the pediatric emergency room, haunted by princesses charged up on sugar and teen vampires who tried more than candy.
-These are my real life ghost stories, tales of mishap and mystery – mystery solved with medical science.
+It’s not just the urban legends of poisonous candy and razor blades in apples that pose threats during Halloween.
+These are some real-life ghost stories, tales of mishap and mystery – mystery solved with medical science.

 That Blood Isn’t Part of My Costume

 “I tried to fly but my cape didn’t work,” a little superman really told me, explaining his injury.
 Others trip over tails or long costumes while running on uneven sidewalks in dress-up shoes.
 Lacerations and abrasions fill my ER, and I get to work sewing up skin and dressing wounds.
 Time to change your costume to a mummy?
 The gauze wrap will look great.
 Not sure if your child needs skin glue or stitches?
 Here’s how to decide.

 Halloween is a big night for teen alcohol and marijuana abuse.
 They come in vomiting, often still in costume.
 The saddest part is the parents, who often deny their child’s alcohol use.
 Marijuana use isn’t even taboo for some anymore– my patients openly discuss their marijuana use in front of their parents, denying the negative effects of this decriminalized drug.
 The very scariest are the heroin-using teens.
 The new face of heroin is a suburban adolescent, in the prime of life, not breathing.
 Frightening but true.